 Many tools can be used in the workplace to identify underlying causes of actual or potential injury and illness.
-Examples of tools include worksite inspections, written surveys and job task analysis.
 Employees, supervisors, health and safety committee members, and health and safety professionals may all be involved in using these tools.
 Whether preventing an incident, or learning from one, it's important that any analysis be fact-finding, not fault-finding, or it may do more harm than good.
 If human error is identified as the cause of an incident, a good analysis always goes deeper and asks why the error was made.
 This type of inquiry is often called a systems approach.